Weaver’s Orchard Farm Market & Pick-Your-Own Farm

 Today at Weaver’s Orchard

 Join us on Mondays and Wednesdays for Read and Pick Story Time at 9:45 and 10:30.
 For just $5 your child will hear a story about an in-season fruit and then head out to the orchard to pick that fruit.
 Also come on out on Tuesdays at 11:00 for free cooking classes and demonstrations each week this summer.
 Classes are geared for both children and adults.
 Always a great time!
+(Look for updates if we experience heavy rains.)

 Our orchard offers pick-your-own apples, blackberries, blueberries, cherries, kiwiberries, peaches, pears, plums, pumpkins, raspberries and the season starts in the end of May with strawberries.
 We use an Integrated Pest Management approach with our farming practices that employs many preventative and organic methods to ensure that our crops and our land remain healthy.